jordan-sussman/vibrant-typing/README.md

 # Vibrant Typing

 An ever-changing webpage color as you type.
+See `src/App.tsx`

 ### SETUP
 (1) Install packages